malverde/Toontown-World-Online-Leak/README.md

 ### Other community or team contact ###
 Game Admins:

-Mgracer (Michael) - administrator, coder

 Purrty (Julieanne) - in-game admin and Community Manager

 ## How to edit from other branches:
-Just clickt he branch master and you can select different branches like election dev cluster, Dont push anything to the branch if not approved, u have to fork this repo to make changes.
+Just click the branch master and you can select different branches like election dev cluster, Dont push anything to the branch if not approved, you have to fork this repo to make changes.